rlsorkin/TurnbasedProject/README.md

 Passing char class info into main menu, btn hover will now display class stats main menu btn click is passing its hard coded id so check that

+# 0.07
+Introducing Events
+Moving elements around, need to elevate state
+Alright I guess we're gonna go ahead and do a tear down Here we go, were gonna move the whole player into the poorly named MenuLayer